xStarbound/xStarbound/README.md

   - _Network compatibility note:_ This cross-client cosmetics compatibility does not work in either direction for OpenStarbound v0.1.11+ clients connected to OpenStarbound v0.1.11+ servers, unless the OpenStarbound clients are connected in legacy mode.

 - Support for OpenStarbound v0.1.10/v0.1.11 cosmetic features (left-facing «flipped» clothing directives for custom items, humanoid config overrides, custom armour hiding, overlay-only items) by @novaenia.
-Tweaked for xStarbound by @fezzedone, including support for `"flipDirectives"` in `/render` and overridden movement parameters in humanoid config overrides.
+Tweaked for xStarbound by @fezzedone, including support for `"flipDirectives"` in `/render` and overridden movement parameters in humanoid config overrides; movement parameter override support was also added in OpenStarbound v0.1.11.1 by @novaenia.
 - Control multiple characters on a single client!
 Is fully multiplayer-compatible.
 By @fezzedone.
 Replaces OpenStarbound's character swapping feature.
   - `/add` and `/adduuid`: Loads and adds a player character from your saves.
   - `/swap` and `/swapuuid`: Swaps to a different character.
 If the character isn't loaded, replaces your current character.